Tony D. Pájaro

-Antonio "Tony" Diestro Pájaro (born 1948) is a painter from Philippines.
-Born in Manila, he studied Fine Arts and then took complementary courses in the University of the Philippines (1970), in the University of Bilbao (1972, 1981), in the University of the Basque Country (1983), and also researched the art and culture of the Philippine tribes Ifugao, Hanunoo, B'Iaan and T'Boli (1988).
+Antonio "Tony" Diestro Pájaro (born December 1948) is a painter from the Philippines.
+Born in Manila, he studied Fine Arts and then took complementary courses at the University of the Philippines (1970), at the University of Bilbao (1972, 1981), ar the University of the Basque Country (1983), and also researched the art and culture of the Philippine tribes Ifugao, Hanunoo, B'Iaan and T'Boli (1988).

-The UNESCO awarded him the "Honorary Diploma in Painting" in 1975.
+The UNESCO awarded him an honorary diploma in painting in 1975.

 Biography

 Born in Manila, he is the son of Victor Pájaro and Claudia Diestro.
-He began his artistic career in the Philippines, but later went on to study in Japan and in Europe.In 1971 he held complementary courses at the Philippine Art Educators Association in Manila.
+He began his artistic career in the Philippines, but later went on to study in Japan and in Europe.
+In 1971 he held complementary courses at the Philippine Art Educators Association in Manila.
 Later in 1981 he studied Child Art at the University of Bilbao and at the University of the Basque Country / Euskal Herriko Unibertsitatea.

 He taught art in Manila (1970-1975), in Tokyo (1975-1976), and in San Sebastián (1976-2000, 2005).
 Since then he was the director of the children's workshop "Art Club" in San Sebastian.
 In 2006 he was one of the people who vindicated the cultural value of the Soroborda and Buskando water tanks built in the 19th century in San Sebastian when a real estate operation threatened to demolish them.

-He was a contributor to the Philippine Graphic Magazine and The Philippine Daily Inquirer (1997-2002).
+He was a contributor to the Philippine Graphic Magazine and the Philippine Daily Inquirer (1997-2002).
 In 2020 he took part in the Art Collector's Guide association in the Philippines.

-In 1995 he was responsible for the summer course Plastic Expression organised by SOS Balkanes Gipuzkoa in refugee camps in Croatia, and Bosnia and Herzegovina.
+In 1995 he was responsible for the summer course "Plastic Expression" organised by SOS Balkanes Gipuzkoa in refugee camps in Croatia, and Bosnia and Herzegovina.